The distribution of Manin's iterated integrals of modular forms: Introduction

-where $\Sigma_{m,n}$ denotes the subset of all permutations $\sigma\in S_{n+m}$ such that $\sigma^{-1}$ is monotonously increasing on both $\{1,\ldots,m\}$, and on $\{m+1,\ldots,m+n\}$.
-Theorem \ref{intro:final-convergence-result} is proved using the method of moments.
-In doing so the shuffle product formula (for iterated integrals) plays a crucial role as an elegant device for handling higher moments.
+\begin{rem}Theorems \ref{intro-thm:final-convergence-length-two} and \ref{intro-thm:final-convergence-length-three} are proved using the method of moments.
+In doing so the shuffle product formula for iterated integrals (see \eqref{shuffle-product}) plays a crucial role as an elegant device for handling higher moments.
 An even more crucial tool in this paper is a higher order Eisenstein series twisted by Manin's iterated integrals, which we denote by $E^{v,w}(z,s)$ (See \eqref{def:higher-order-twist} for the definition).
 Such a series was first defined by Chinta, Horozov and O'Sullivan in \cite{ChintaHorozovOSullivan:2019} generalizing further an Eisenstein series twisted by modular symbols introduced by Goldfeld \cite{Goldfeld:1999a, Goldfeld:1999b}.
 Goldfeld's Eisenstein series has been studied intensively in \cite{OSullivan:2000a, Petridis:2002a, PetridisRisager:2004a, BruggemanDiamantis:2016a, JorgensonOSullivan:2008a, PetridisRisager:2018a}.
 Chinta, Horozov and O'Sullivan proved several interesting properties about this series.
 We give new proofs of (some of) these results.
 Going further we find precise information about the pole at $s=1$ for $E^{v,w}(z,s)$ and its zero Fourier coefficient (See Theorems \ref{E-properties} and \ref{thm:dirichlet-series-prop}).
-This is what ultimately allows us to conclude Theorem \ref{intro:final-convergence-result}.
-Note that the length 1 case of Theorem \ref{intro:final-convergence-result} implies \cite[Thm 1.7]{PetridisRisager:2018a} with $I=[0,1]$, and as such it gives a new proof of a conjecture of Mazur and Rubin \cite[Conj.
-1.3]{PetridisRisager:2018a}.
+This is what ultimately allows us to conclude Theorems \ref{intro-thm:final-convergence-length-two} and \ref{intro-thm:final-convergence-length-three}.
+Our techniques also gives a new proof of Theorem \ref{length1}. \end{rem}

-\begin{rem} There are several possible generalizations of the results in this paper using spectral theory, ergodic theory approximate functional equations, : The length 1 case (where the main results to a large extend coincides with \cite{PetridisRisager:2004a, PetridisRisager:2018a}) has been extended using various methods to general even weight $k$ by Nordentoft\cite{Nordentoft:2021c}, Lee and Sun \cite{LeeSun:2019}, Bettin and Drappeau \cite{BettinDrappeau:2019}.
-It has also been generalized to the case of Eisenstein series by Bettin \cite{Bettin:2019}.
-It would be interesting to see if the results of this paper generalizes also to these settings. \end{rem}